8 Steps To Make Activated Charcoal

 Organic Coconut Activated Charcoal Powder

-(1LB) Organic Coconut Activated Charcoal Powder - Food Grade, Kosher - Teeth Whitening, Facial Scrub, Soap Making (1 Ounce to 5 pounds (1 Pound)
+(1LB) Organic Coconut Activated Charcoal Powder - Food Grade, Kosher - Teeth Whitening, Facial Scrub, Soap Making (1 ounce to 5 pounds (1 pound)

 • This product is Kosher